How to Sign Up for Travel Insurance: Quick and Easy Steps

 • Rental car insurance

-Enter the total trip cost to insure.
+Then, enter the total trip cost to insure.

-Look at coverage limits, exclusions, and deductibles.
+Watch for coverage limits, exclusions, and deductibles.

-Make sure it fits your needs.
+You want to make sure it meets your needs.

 Additional Considerations and Benefits

-Think about add-ons like:
+Consider add-ons like:

 • “Cancel for any reason” coverage